Kick-start 2023 by taking control of your menopause journey. Join now.

 Why menopause affects appetite all comes down to…surprise, surprise…hormonal changes.

-• Decreased leptin, which is what promotes feelings of fullness
+• Decreased leptin levels (leptin promotes feelings of fullness)

-• Increased cortisol, the stress hormone that, in excess, can cause overeating
+• Increased cortisol levels (cortisol is a stress hormone that, in excess, can cause overeating or emotional eating)

-• Decreased estrogen and estradiol which, like leptin, typically help regulate our appetite, metabolism, and body weight
+• Decreased estradiol and estrogen levels (estrogen is a sex hormone that, like leptin, typically helps regulate our appetite, metabolism, and body weight)

 What you can do about it

-We’re big proponents of intuitive eating and listening to your body when you feel hungry, but if you’re finding that your appetite changes are a bit too wonky for comfort, there are things you can do to try and reign it in.
+We’re big proponents of intuitive eating and listening to your body when you feel hungry, but if you’re finding that your appetite changes and carbohydrate cravings are a bit too wonky for comfort, there are things you can do to try and reign it in.

 Hot flashes/night sweats keeping you up?
 Here’s what you can do about it.

-Diversify your diet with a wide range of whole, nutrient-dense foods that increase satiety, especially veggies, whole grains, and healthy, high-fat foods (e.g., olive oil, avocados, nuts like almonds and walnuts, and fatty fish).
+Diversify your diet with a wide range of whole, nutrient-dense foods that keep blood sugar levels stable and increase satiety, especially veggies, whole grains, and healthy, high-fat foods (e.g., olive oil, avocados, nuts like almonds and walnuts, and fatty fish).

 Both of which boast mild estrogenic effects.